-Some of us just have to face the fact that while some people are blessed with lovely feet that seem immune to blisters, the rest of us will get blisters from running from time-to-time, for a variety of reasons.
+It is a fact that while some people are blessed with feet that seem immune to blisters, the majority of us will get blisters from running from time-to-time, and this can be for a variety of – for the most part – controllable reasons.

 There’s no point just taking generic advice about your shoe fit, and changing your shoes to try and prevent getting blisters, if it’s actually something else causing them – such as your socks, or the way you are running (your gait or running form).